Ktiseos-Nyx/qss_themes/README.md

 ## Technical Notes

 - All themes use semi-transparent backgrounds where possible
-- Asset paths are included for background images (ensure assets folder is present)
+- Asset paths are included for background images (Warning: These MAY NOT WORK with QSS files)
 - RGBA color values are used for maximum compatibility
 - Themes are designed to be readable while maintaining their aesthetic integrity